Sunday Mercury (New York)

 The Sunday Mercury (1839–1896) (sometimes referred to as the New York Sunday Mercury) was a weekly Sunday newspaper published in New York City that grew to become the highest-circulation weekly newspaper (at least by its own claims) in the United States at its peak.
 It was known for publishing and popularizing the work of many notable 19th-century writers, including Charles Farrar Browne and Robert Henry Newell, and was the first Eastern paper to publish Mark Twain.
 It was also the first newspaper to provide regular coverage of baseball, and was popular for the extensive war correspondence from soldiers it published during the Civil War.

 History

 Early years

-Prior to 1825, no American newspapers published editions on Sunday, out of respect to Sabbath.
-Over time, however, this created a niche for weekly newspapers published on Sunday to flourish.
+Before 1825 no American newspapers published editions on Sunday, out of respect to the Sabbath, religious day of rest.
+Over time, however, this created a niche for new weekly newspapers published on Sunday to flourish.